×

 Parades in the Red Stick typically end the weekend before Mardi Gras, after the Krewe of Southdowns Flambeaux Parade and the Spanish Town Mardi Gras Parade roll on Friday night and Saturday afternoon, respectively.

-Travel is a big reason, Paul Arrigo, the recently retired president of Visit Baton Rouge, told 225 in an interview last year.
+Travel is a big reason, Paul Arrigo, the retired president of Visit Baton Rouge, told 225 in a previous interview.
 For many in Baton Rouge, no local celebration could be as appealing as New Orleans’ “Greatest Free Show on Earth.”
 For others, the long weekend is a chance to jet off on vacation.

 But that could change.